rust-bpf/rust-bcc/README.md

 # rust-bcc

+**Warning!
+Unmaintained!**

+With the advances in other BPF crates in the Rust ecosystem, this crate is no longer actively maintained.
+We recommend adopting [libbpf-rs](https://crates.io/crates/libbpf-rs)

+## About

 Idiomatic Rust bindings for the BPF compiler collection.
 The goal is to mimic the Python BCC bindings in https://github.com/iovisor/bcc in a Rusty way.